InfuseAI/primehub-python-sdk/docs/CLI/groups.md

 ### MLflow configuration

-To get MLflow configuration of current group, use `get-mlflow` command:
+To get MLflow configuration of a group, use `get-mlflow` command:

 ```
-primehub groups get-mlflow
+primehub groups get-mlflow <group_id>
 ```

 ```